Frequently Asked Questions

 We accept students with many different backgrounds.
 As a result, we start courses at an elementary level to ensure that all students are on firm footing.
 If you have studied dairy science, you may find that the first weeks of a course review what you have already learned.
 However, our courses ramp up quickly to a graduate level and should quickly exceed the depth of your undergraduate coursework.

-The MPS program operates in partnership with a dozen large dairy processing companies.
-Each company has agreed to provide at least one paid internship.
+The MPS program operates in partnership with more than a dozen large dairy processing companies.
+These companies participate in our program because they value our students as future interns and employees.
 We are confident that if you enter our program, you will secure an internship.
+That said, the ultimate responsibility for finding an internship lies with the student.

 Yes.
 You may complete your internship with a company of your choice, contingent on approval by the MPS faculty.
 International students are encouraged to consider international internships.